 1.4 Please note that we may disclose individuals’ information to trusted third parties for the purposes set out and explained in this document.
-We require all third parties to have appropriate technical and operational security measures in place to protect your personal data, in line with Australian laws on data protection.
+We require all third parties to have appropriate technical and operational security measures in place to protect your personal data, in line with Irish and EU laws on data protection.

 1.5 We are not responsible for the content or the privacy policies for any websites that we provide external links to.

-2.1 Data protection provides rights to individuals with regard to the use of their personal data by organisations, including LEI Group Australia.
-Australian laws on data protection govern all activities we engage in with regard to our collection, storage, handling, disclosure and other uses of personal data.
+2.1 Data protection provides rights to individuals with regard to the use of their personal data by organisations, including Leading Edge Group.
+Irish and EU laws on data protection govern all activities we engage in with regard to our collection, storage, handling, disclosure and other uses of personal data.